vadriano/isam-ansible-playbook-sample/README.md

 ## Deprecated

 This repository is no longer maintained nor monitored.
-It's only here for reference.
+It's only here for reference, as-is.

 The playbooks have been included in the ISAM Ansible Collection (https://github.com/IBM-Security/isam-ansible-collection) To contribute or to submit issues, please use the ISAM Ansible Collection repository.